wmnnd/swoosh/README.md

 [phoenix_swoosh](https://github.com/swoosh/phoenix_swoosh) project.
 It contains a set of functions that make it easy to render the text and HTML bodies using Phoenix views, templates and layouts.

-Taking the example from above again, your code would look something like this:
+Taking the example from above the "Getting Started" section, your code would look something like this:

 ```elixir
 # web/templates/layout/email.html.eex